 I've been a backcountry ranger for the National Park Service for over 40 years.
-In the last 5 years, I've joined with a group of emergency services professionals from across the country to give people the training and tools to understand and use Geographic Information Systems (GIS) more effectively in their operations, especially search and rescue.
-Working with Jeff Tolhurst of the Earth Science/GIS Department, we’re developing a series of classroom and online courses to familiarize people with the tools and potential for more effective use of GIS.
-These courses will be for anyone – whether emergency responders or recreational users of iPhones, GPS or any mapping device – who wants to better understand mapping, coordinate systems and where they are on the planet!
+In the last 10 years, I've been part of a group of emergency services professionals from across the country to give people the training and tools to understand and use Geographic Information Systems (GIS) more effectively in their operations, such as search and rescue (SAR) and fire incident mapping.
+Working with Jeff Tolhurst of the Columbia College Earth Science/GIS Department, we’re developing a series of classroom and online courses to familiarize people with the tools and potential for more widespread use of GIS.
+These courses will be for anyone who wants to better understand mapping, coordinate systems and where they are on the planet.

 With Vanessa Glyn-Linaris, I am co-author of Using GIS in Wildland Search and Rescue.
 Although written for SAR, it is actually an excellent primer for anyone wanting to better understand the practical side of GIS, coordinate systems, using a GPS and mapping solutions.

 Please feel free to contact me if you have any questions about any of my classes.
 It’s best to write me at: email@example.com to be sure I get the email in a timely way.